Skasselbard/rustpiIO/README.md

 There is also an interface to read out the [revision codes](https://www.raspberrypi.org/documentation/hardware/raspberrypi/revision-codes/README.md) in /proc/cpuinfo for programmatic use.

+# Documentation
+You can find the documentation [here](https://skasselbard.github.io/rustpiIO/).

 # Installation
 To compile a raspberry pi program you need to prepare a cross compiler for rust (for the older pi processors try `*gnueabi` instead of `*gnueabihf`):